THUNLP-MT/MT-Reading-List/README.md

 * Yun Chen, Victor O.K.
 Li, Kyunghyun Cho, and Samuel R. Bowman.
 2018.
 [A Stable and Effective Learning Strategy for Trainable Greedy Decoding](http://aclweb.org/anthology/D18-1035).
 In *Proceedings of EMNLP 2018*.
 * Junliang Guo, Xu Tan, Di He, Tao Qin, Linli Xu, and Tie-Yan Liu.
 2019.
 [Non-Autoregressive Neural Machine Translation with Enhanced Decoder Input](https://arxiv.org/pdf/1812.09664.pdf).
 In *Proceedings of AAAI 2019*. ([Citation](https://scholar.google.com/scholar?cites=14984310531770070805&as_sdt=2005&sciodt=0,5&hl=en): 2)
 * Yiren Wang, Fei Tian, Di He, Tao Qin, ChengXiang Zhai, and Tie-Yan Liu.
 2019.
 [Non-Autoregressive Machine Translation with Auxiliary Regularization](https://arxiv.org/pdf/1902.10245.pdf).
 In *Proceedings of AAAI 2019*.
+* Wouter Kool, Herke van Hoof, and Max Welling.
+2019.
+[Stochastic Beams and Where to Find Them: The Gumbel-Top-k Trick for Sampling Sequences Without Replacement](http://proceedings.mlr.press/v97/kool19a/kool19a.pdf).
+In *Proceedings of ICML 2019*.
+* Ashwin Kalyan, Peter Anderson, Stefan Lee, and Dhruv Batra.
+2019.
+[Trainable Decoding of Sets of Sequences for Neural Sequence Models](http://proceedings.mlr.press/v97/kalyan19a/kalyan19a.pdf).
+In *Proceedings of ICML 2019*.
+* Eldan Cohen and Christopher Beck.
+2019.
+[Empirical Analysis of Beam Search Performance Degradation in Neural Sequence Models](http://proceedings.mlr.press/v97/cohen19a/cohen19a.pdf).
+In *Proceedings of ICML 2019*.
 * Kartik Goyal, Chris Dyer, and Taylor Berg-Kirkpatrick.
 2019.
 [An Empirical Investigation of Global and Local Normalization for Recurrent Neural Sequence Models Using a Continuous Relaxation to Beam Search](https://arxiv.org/pdf/1904.06834.pdf).
 In *Proceedings of NAACL 2019*.
 * Mingbo Ma, Renjie Zheng, and Liang Huang.
 2019.
 [Learning to Stop in Structured Prediction for Neural Machine Translation](https://arxiv.org/pdf/1904.01032.pdf).
 In *Proceedings of NAACL 2019*.